Placed Fourth in Pithead Chapel‘s 2016 Larry Brown Short Story Award; published in Vol. 6, Issue 1: the contest issue (January 2017).

 “What?”
 His stomach flexes as he speaks and I fold my arms over my belly.

 “Shut.
 Up.”
 I turn and grab my t-shirt, pull it over my head and stand, taking a step toward the boat as he scrambles.

 “What are you doing?”
 He steps between me and the boat, the layer of fine hair on his chest catching and reflecting the sun’s light.
 Beneath us, a crocodile’s black eye gleams.

 “I’m leaving.
 I don’t want to be trapped out on this dock with you.”
 I stare at him, trying my best to keep a “don’t you even” face on as a shiver runs through my knees.

 He reaches out for my shoulder.
 “It’s just been awhile since I’ve seen you—”

 I step back, over the shallow puddles he left on the planks, the dock and boat mashing together, our movement driving them into each other, forcing waves out toward the shore.
 “I know it has, Alex.
 And hopefully it’s going to be even longer next time.”
-I turn back to the shore and step to the edge of the seesawing dock, my toes clutching the worn rubber bumper that goes along the rim.
-The crocodiles are swimming closer in my mind, lingering where my shadow cuts through the sunlit water—need to get that fucking rowboat—and my heartbeat doubles, my neck goes slick with sweat.
+I turn back to the beach and step to the edge of the seesawing dock, my toes clutching the worn rubber bumper that goes along the rim.
+The crocodiles drift closer in my mind, lingering where my shadow cuts through the sunlit water—Need to get that fucking rowboat—and my heartbeat doubles, my neck goes slick with sweat.
 The muscles of my legs feel like they’re going to explode as the sound of a speedboat swings nearer behind me.